-The economics of traditional drug development are, by any rational measure, broken.
-The average cost to bring a single drug from concept to FDA approval is estimated at $2.6 billion when accounting for the cost of failures.
-The process takes 12–15 years.
-And the probability of success from Phase I to approval is less than 8%.
+The economics of traditional drug development are difficult for everyone involved: companies, investors, physicians, and patients waiting for better options.
+The average cost to bring a single drug from concept to FDA approval is often estimated in the billions when the cost of failures is included.
+The process can take 12–15 years, and the probability of success from Phase I to approval is less than 8%.

 These numbers have been trending in the wrong direction for decades—a phenomenon known as Eroom's Law (Moore's Law spelled backwards), which observes that the cost of developing a new drug has roughly doubled every nine years since the 1950s, even as technology has advanced.